 1. Professional Experience

 Private investigators have professional experience in investigating a wide variety of situations.
 Those with commercial experience (like us here at Reveal PI) will know exactly what to do to find out more about a moonlighting employee.
-That means your private investigator will save you time and effort, as well as ensuring that the investigation is thorough.
+That means your private investigator will save you time and effort, as well as ensuring that the investigation is done so discreetly and covertly without causing the employee any unwanted stress or duress.

 2. Specialist Tools & Technology